Model FAQ

 How good is the model?

 For reference, the predictions are comparable to and can just beat out the popular but now-defunct 538 model.
+You may also wish to check out Simon’s model here as another comparison source.
 Prediction accuracy is competitive with betting market predictions, here is a live-table tracking the current season accuracy versus markets:

 The model performance has been documented and tracked by Ian on his blog.